Empowering Individuals

 Our LSVT Treatments include:

-The speech pathologists at Integrated Speech Pathology are highly skilled in speech-language assessment and individualizing LSVT treatments to meet specific goals.
-We understand the importance of early intervention and offer LSVT programs to improve current symptoms and prevent future issues related to speech volume.
+The speech pathologists at Integrated Speech Pathology are highly skilled in speech-language assessment and LSVT Certified therapists.
+Treatment is built upon individualized exercises and practice programs incorporating family and caregiver supports.
+We understand the importance of early intervention and offer LSVT programs to improve current symptoms and provide maintenance support, “Tune-Up” sessions.
+Early treatment will often lead to the best results, but it’s never too late to start.

 Meet Donna and Christina!